There are many Lettering Ideas and Styles that you can try- today let me share 10 of them that are easy and beautiful!

 - Funky Lettering: This is the most fun style ever!
 Mix and match all the font styles to create something uniquely you.

 - Fat Filler Style: In this style, you are basically adding a ‘fat’ area to each letter and then decorating that area with some design.
-I used hearts here- but think stripes, dots, ombre color for another look.
+I used hearts here- but think stripes, dots, ombre color for unique looks.
+My favorite Fat Filler Style is this Flower Lettering.

 - Monoline Lettering: The clean and simple all caps look that is timeless and graceful.